-Cinema Femme is a platform for emerging female-identifying and non-binary filmmakers.
-To support these filmmakers we showcase their short films, provide education through features with womxn and non-binary in film, and offer mentorship between seasoned and emerging filmmakers.
-We are vocal about the need for women, women of color and LGBTQ+ representation onscreen and behind the lens.
+Cinema Femme is a platform for emerging underrepresented filmmakers, which includes women and non-binary people.
+To support these filmmakers, we showcase their short films, provide education through featured interviews, and offer mentorship with seasoned filmmakers.
+We are vocal about the need for change onscreen and behind the lens.
 We believe that together we can change the industry for the better.

-We feel it’s important to highlight womxn in film to elevate their stories, their work, and what advice they have for emerging female-identifying and non-binary filmmakers.
-Since we began in 2018, we’ve interviewed hundreds of womxn in film from all over the world, thanks to film festivals and international film media partnerships.
+We feel it’s important to highlight female and non-binary people in film and to elevate their stories, their work, and what advice they have for our readers.
+Since we began in 2018, we’ve interviewed hundreds in film from all over the world, thanks to film festivals and international film media partnerships.

-Some of our past interview subjects have included Lauren Greenfield, Hannah Beachler, Mary Harron, Anna Serner, Amy Hobby, Deborah Kampmeier, Megan Griffiths, Dawn Porter, Josephine Decker, Jennifer Reeder, and Penny Lane.
+Some of our past interview subjects have included Lauren Greenfield, Hannah Beachler, Mary Harron, Deborah Kampmeier, Dawn Porter, Josephine Decker, Jennifer Reeder, Isabel Sandoval, Alice Waddington, and Penny Lane.

 Our LIVE Q&A, Screenings, Film Discussion, and Panels